peasead/elastic-container/README.md

 ### Increase JVM Heap Size

-The default heap size is 512M which may be insufficent in some cases.
+The default heap size is 512M which may be insufficient in some cases.
 In that case we can change the heap size by editing `docker-compose.yml` and passing `ES_JAVA_OPTS` environment variable to elasticsearch container.

 ```yml
   elasticsearch: